-Please ensure that the lunch is well packed and that lunch boxes, bags and water bottles are clearly labelled with your child's name and class.
+Please ensure that the lunch is well packed and that lunch boxes, bags and water bottles are clearly named.
 It is advisable to put the lunch in an insulated bag, preferably with an ice pack.
 Lunch bags will be stored in air-conditioned classrooms.

-We endeavour to foster environmental awareness throughout the school and request you to please minimise the use of disposable packaging.
+In our endeavour to foster environmental awareness throughout the school, please minimise the use of disposable packaging.
 Please do not bring glass bottles or glass lunch boxes to school.
 Water bottles should contain plain water, not juice or fizzy drinks.
-We also have water fountains throughout the school.
+Water dispensers are available in the school.